Right Arrow

 What are the benefits of implementing SMED in manufacturing?

-What challenges are commonly faced during changeovers?
+What obstacles are commonly faced during changeovers?

 How can night shift operations be optimized for better changeover efficiency?